Trietptm-on-Awesome-Lists/tech-notes/Cassandra.md

 - Rows are not segmented accross nodes.
 This means that the entire row will exist in a particular node, this may cause read/write hotspots due to spikes in writes/reads for that particular row.

-and type of data are, you are also telling it how to store and distribute your data [CQL Command Reference](http://docs.datastax.com/en/cql/3.1/cql/cql_reference/cqlCommandsTOC.html)
+[CQL Command Reference](http://docs.datastax.com/en/cql/3.1/cql/cql_reference/cqlCommandsTOC.html)

 [Understanding how CQL maps to Cassandra's internal data structure](http://opensourceconnections.com/blog/2013/07/24/understanding-how-cql3-maps-to-cassandras-internal-data-structure/)